Plan of Priorities: substances prioritized for assessment under CEPA

 Terpenes of concern (TOC)

-Plant-derived “essential oils” have many components that can be extracted from different parts of a plant (e.g., leaves, seed, stem, flower, root, fruits, woods, barks, grass, gum, tree blossoms, bulbs, flower buds).
-These oils are complex substances, made of up many components, including Terpenes, but there is high variability in the concentration of the components, depending on source, extraction methods, and other variables, which can impact the safety of the oil itself.
-In the draft screening assessment of Terpenes and Terpenoids Acyclic, Monocyclic, and Bicyclic Monoterpenes Group, published in March 2020, a number of oils were assessed using hazard data from the primary Terpene of concern (TOC).
+Plant-derived “essential oils” have many components that can be extracted from different parts of a plant (for example, leaves, seed, stem, flower, root, fruits, woods, barks, grass, gum, tree blossoms, bulbs, flower buds).
+These oils are complex substances, made up of many components, including terpenes, but there is high variability in the concentration of the components, depending on source, extraction methods, and other variables, which can impact the safety of the oil itself.
+In the draft screening assessment of Terpenes and Terpenoids Acyclic, Monocyclic, and Bicyclic Monoterpenes Group, published in March 2020, a number of oils were assessed using hazard data from the primary terpene of concern (TOC).
 However, most of these TOCs were not assessed under CEPA, yet are present in multiple oils which could result in combined exposures.
 People in Canada may be exposed to the TOCs in these oils through the use of personal care products, cleaning products, air fresheners, and solvents.
 These TOCs have shown a variety of hazardous effects including kidney, liver and bladder effects, reproductive and developmental effects, and changes in serum biochemistry.
 It is proposed that a number of common TOCs, including isomers, be assessed to better reflect the exposure to and hazard from a non-exhaustive number of oils.

 Trichloroethylene** (TCE; CAS RN 79-01-6)